 At times, art therapy is broken down into subcategories including expressive writing, movement-based creative expression, visual arts therapy, and music engagement.
 Art therapy has been proven to benefit a range of psychological and physical health issues including chronic pain, trauma, and the effects of cancer treatment.
 In coming years, you can expect to see art therapy used more regularly in association with other treatments and by itself.

 For the best results, seek out a trained and licensed art therapist.
 These are people that have obtained a certain level of education and practical experience to be proficient at art therapy.
 They can assess your RA symptoms as well as other physical or emotional facets factoring into your pain.
 They will develop a treatment plan designed for your needs and begin sessions to move towards goal completion.
 Frequency and duration of treatment depend on your goals and symptoms.

 Appling Art Therapy at Home

 Unfortunately, not everyone will have art therapist availability close to home.
 Additionally, some insurances may not reimburse the use of art therapy in certain situations.
 But don't let this be an excuse to give up on the idea of using the arts to treat your RA.
 Again, it only means that you need to get creative.
-Consider the following ways to use art in your life based on the categories of art therapy used above:
+Consider all the different ways to use art in your life based on the categories of art therapy used above.

 When it comes to adding art therapy into your life, there is no simpler way than music engagement.
 Though its name might seem intricate, music engagement really only means listening to music.
 Studies have found that listening to music helps add relaxation and improve overall well-being ratings.